Avaiga/taipy-doc/docs/manuals/core/entities/pipeline-mgt.md

 - _**version**_: The string indicates the application version of the pipeline to instantiate.
 If not provided, the current version is used.
 Refer to the [version management](../versioning/index.md) page for more details.
 - Each property of the _properties_ dictionary is also directly exposed as an attribute.
-- Each nested entity is also exposed as an attribute of the pipeline. the attribute name corresponds to the *config_id* of the nested entity.
+- Each nested entity is also exposed as an attribute of the pipeline.
+The attribute name corresponds to the *config_id* of the nested entity.

 !!!
 Example